Tekpix: Reception

 In general, Tekpix products have received negative reviews, especially for their high price and low quality.
 Ana Nemes, at TecMundo, wrote an article especially about the price of Tekpix cameras, showing other camera models that, according to her, had better quality and price.
 She also compared the DV-569 model with a camera from the Chinese company Winait: "with some research you can connect the equipment to a Chinese company called Winait, which exports electronic devices to the rest of the world. [...] the models are practically the same and it is possible to affirm that, if they are not the same device, they are at least made by the same manufacturer."
 This Winait model was sold for $70, but would arrive in Brazil for over a R$1000.
 Finally, she noted the low rating of the seller, Tecnomania, on the complaint site Reclame Aqui.

 In a post about Tekpix curiosities, Taysa Coelho told TechTudo that the I-HD18 model was sold in late 2012 for 3,516 reais, while a Samsung mirrorless model was sold for around 1,400 reais, only.
 In a similar way, Misael Amaral, writing for the same site, noted that the Tekpix tablet, the i-TVWF7x-4.0, was twice the price of an iPad 4.
 He said, "The R$3,000 value is hard to justify [...] the device certainly owes innovation and justification for its high value."

 In 2012, Renan Hamann published to TecMundo the article "The impressive numbers of the Tekpix", where he showed an infographic comparing the device with others of its kind.
 He commented:We did a very quick analysis of other products that could fulfill the same needs and found that it was possible to purchase several different electronics and still save a little more than R$ 1000.
 It is worth saying that the research was very shallow and we did not go after lower prices.The infographic compares the price of the Tekpix with other "big name" cameras on the market, such as Canon, Nikon and Sony, as well as the price per megapixel.
-The survey also answered the question, "How much would the 9 functions cost on separate devices?", coming up with savings of over a 1000 reais.
+The survey also answered the question, "How much would the 9 functions cost on separate devices?", coming up with savings of over 1000 reais.
 Finally, it was answered "what can you buy with the price of a Tekpix?", generating answers such as "11,000 paçocas."